perak/kitchen-templates/README.md

 Styling guide
 =============

-Our mission - goal is to make templates, so generator can produce all example applications with "bootstrap3", "materialize" and "semantic-ui" without changing input .json file.
-So, idea is: describe application (create input .json file) and choose your favorite frontend - without modifying your .json file.

-Cool - but this currently doesn't work :) Official examples contains "hard-coded" css class names specific to bootstrap3 (for example, in menus we have "nav navbar-nav" etc.).

-We are close to this "goal", but there is still some job to be done.

-OK, now, about styling:

 **Please try your components to be fully native** without changing their visual look & feel with CSS - as in framework's examples.
 For example: bootstrap button should look exactly as naked bootstrap button - don't add your "spices" like shadows or something - don't touch basic elements.